Back to blog

 For example, decision-making powers may be centralized within some departments and this harms other departments’ efficiency and performance.
 Moreover, matrix structures and project-based divisions may also act as obstacles in this process as well.
 Such structures create uncertainties about roles and barriers in the communication channels.
 Therefore, enhancing cross-departmental collaboration requires dealing with these structural and functional problems.

-Choosing the right organizational structure for your agency
+How to choose the right organizational structure for your agency?

-Certain factors play a crucial role in determining the right organizational structure for an agency such as responsibilities, the degree of specialization of functions, and decision making.
-Organizations can be on a vertical structure where their roles and departments are strictly set up or on a flat structure that has divisions based on project lines of communication.
+Certain factors play a crucial role in determining the right organizational structure for an agency such as responsibilities, the degree of specialization of functions, and decision-making.
+Organizations can follow a vertical structure where roles and departments are strictly set up, or a flat structure that has divisions based on project lines of communication.

 There is nothing like the right organizational structure in a business as it fosters cooperation and therefore efficiency and effectiveness.
 It helps define the expectations of individuals in the organization and consequently fosters an appropriate organizational culture for efficient communication.